Lindsey Blogs

 There are many ways you can offer assistance and caregiving to aging parents.
-Today I’m sharing some of the ways my husband and I are doing that with my parents after moving them into our home four years ago in a sponsored conversation on behalf of Amerigroup.
+Today I’m sharing some of the ways my husband and I are doing that with my parents after moving them into our home four years ago.

 So now, almost 4 years later, I can tell you that it was the absolute best decision for all of us.
 Even though my parents are still active and healthy and join in on so many of the housekeeping duties, I have assumed a few caregiving roles in the family, with the main one being the chef of the house.